Watch Dr. Jean Tsao’s Keynote Here!

 We are pleased to announce our keynote speaker will be Dr. Jean Tsao!

-Dr. Tsao’s keynote address will be on Friday, March 27th.
+Dr. Tsao’s keynote address was held on Friday, March 27th.
 The keynote address is open to the general public.

 Title: Predicting the Effects of Climate Change and Emergence of Ticks and Tick Borne Disease: Why Understanding Tick Biology and Ecology Matters